gdbroman/broman.blog/_posts/2020/2020-09-18-learn-in-public.md

 permalink: "learn-in-public"
 ---

-I used to subscribe to the motto, *"work hard in silence and let the results speak for themselves"* (*[Don't tell people about your goals](/dont-share-your-goals){:target="blank"})*.
+I used to subscribe to the motto, *"work hard in silence and let the results speak for themselves"*.
 And while I still kind of hold my stance on that within the context of more grandiose projects, I've recently awakened to the power of learning in public.

 What I mean by that is, **documenting your journey of development** in some area.
 It might mean: